Check out current Philanthropy News HERE.

 In addition, FAUSA supports the FAWCO Target Project, which is a two-year fundraising effort administered by The FAWCO Foundation.
 The current Target Project, Hope Beyond Displacement, an initiative of Collateral Repair Project, was submitted by the 2017-2019 FAUSA President, Therese Hartwell.

-In addition to the FAUSA Banner Projects, the FAWCO Target Project and the recipients of the FAWCO Foundation Development Grants and Education Awards funded by FAUSA, FAUSA philanthropy has supported
+In addition to the FAUSA Banner Project, the FAWCO Target Project and the FAUSA-funded FAWCO Foundation Development Grant and Education Award, FAUSA philanthropy has supported:

 - The Americans Overseas Domestic Violence Crisis Center (AODVC)